ray-anirudh/HighwayPulse/README.md

 3. Inputs to the Program

-JTDA requires several datasets in machine-readable formats (CSV, XML, TXT, etc.):
+HighwayPulse requires several datasets in machine-readable formats (CSV, XML, TXT, etc.):

 a.
 Tolling Microdata